Every lad in this land has his duty to do."

 - As are Goblins in Orc armies.

-- In Eclipse Phase all citizens of the Titanian Commonwealth are required to give three years of civil service, with an emphasis on military and security.
+- All citizens of the Titanian Commonwealth are required to give three years of civil service, with an emphasis on military and security.
 And like Switzerland those who served in the militia are required to own an assault rifle, as well as a suit of Powered Armor.
 Oddly their Anarchist allies don't object to it much.